 Current juniors who have completed four semesters at the Columbia campus of UofSC are eligible to apply to the EAP.
 Applicants may major in any area of study and must have a minimum institutional GPA of 3.75* at the time of application.

 *If GPA is currently below 3.75 or may be below 3.75 at the time of application, you may submit a request asking for consideration to apply.
 This request should include the context for which the GPA is lower.
 Also describe areas that you believe strengthen your application, such as clinical experiences; extracurricular activities; leadership; community service; obstacles overcome; life experiences.
-Send this request to Lucy Conaway, UofSC SOM Greenville Admissions Coordinator, at firstname.lastname@example.org.
-Requests will be evaluated by the Greenville admissions team on a case-by-case basis.
+Send this request to Lucy Conaway, UofSCSOMG Admissions Coordinator, at firstname.lastname@example.org.
+Requests will be evaluated by the admissions team at the UofSCSOMG on a case-by-case basis.

 Required Pre-requisite Coursework

 The following courses must be completed at the University of South Carolina with no grade below a “C” by the end of the fall semester of the junior year.
 Pre-requisite courses completed at another institution, including dual credit courses taken during high school, must receive an exemption.
 This exemption request may be submitted to the UofSC EAP Committee, prior to application, for consideration.

 Note additional pre-requisites new for this year: Second semester of Organic Chemistry with lab, and Biochemistry with or without lab.

 - BIOL 101/L: Biological Principles I with lab

 - BIOL 102/L: Biological Principles II with lab